-There are many ways to improve your credit after bankruptcy.
+There are many steps you can take to rebuild your credit after bankruptcy.
 Some of the easiest ways to rebuild credit after bankruptcy include the following:

-A secured credit card is similar to a debit card and can help improve your credit score.
+A secured credit card is similar to a debit card and can help rebuild your credit after bankruptcy.
 A secured card requires a cash collateral deposit that becomes the "credit line" for that account.
 For example, if you put $100 in the account, you can charge up to $100.

-A co-signed credit card or loan can help your credit score, but you need to have a friend or family member with good credit history who is willing to co-sign for you.
+A co-signed credit card or loan can help rebuild your credit, but you need to have a friend or family member with good credit history who is willing to co-sign for you.

-Being an authorized user on someone else's account can also help you improve or rebuild your credit.
+Being an authorized user on someone else's account can also help you rebuild your credit after bankruptcy.
 Being an authorized user mean that you are allowed to make purchases with someone else's credit account, but are not personally liable for payment of that account.
-Being an authorized user can appear on your credit report, and can help improve your credit if the primary accountholder makes regular payments and keeps the account in good standing.
+Being an authorized user can appear on your credit report, and can help rebuild your credit if the primary accountholder makes regular payments and keeps the account in good standing.

 What happens when an original creditor and collection agency both report the same debt on your credit report?

 Although there is no technical term, when an original creditor and collector both report you to the credit bureaus for the same debt, this usually referred to as double entry credit reporting, double jeopardy reporting, or double entries on your credit report.
 Sometimes, there can even be multiple collection accounts for the same debt.